carlomt/dicom_tools/README.md

 on a debian linux:

-`apt-get install python-pip python-qt4  python-sip  python-scipy`
+`apt-get install python-pip python-qt4  python-sip  python-scipy python-matplotlib`

 it could be necessary to upgrade pip before to install the package, as it could not find some dependencies: